-Although the Balkans are no longer a ticking time bomb like they used to be, the sensitivities in Bosnia and Herzegovina, Kosovo, and Macedonia still show signs of new tensions, albeit of a low intensity.
+Although the Balkans are no longer a ticking time bomb like they used to be, the sensitivities in Bosnia and Herzegovina, Kosovo, and North Macedonia still show signs of new tensions, albeit of a low intensity.

 Even at times of peace, the Balkans have been subject to ethnic and faith-based tensions.
 Many times, it has easily turned into a powder keg as a result of the interest of the great states.
 This is unfortunately still the case today.